Scattered Spider

 Scattered Spider defies the conventional profile of a sophisticated threat actor.
 There are no state sponsors, no custom implants developed by a professional engineering team, no classified intelligence support.
 The group is, by every account, primarily composed of teenagers and young adults — many of whom were still in secondary school during their earliest operations.
 What they lack in technical sophistication, they compensate for with something significantly harder to defend against: an almost instinctive understanding of how organizations trust people over the phone.

 The group emerged from "The Com" — a sprawling online criminal community that recruits from gaming platforms like Roblox and Discord, mentors members in social engineering techniques, and has produced some of the most financially damaging cybercriminals of the 2020s.
 Scattered Spider's members are native English speakers, which eliminates the accent-based suspicion that trips up many non-English-speaking attackers when calling corporate help desks.
+According to CISA and FBI, the group is considered "experts in social engineering" — a characterization they have repeatedly earned in practice.

 Scattered Spider's primary attack vector — voice-based social engineering of IT help desks — is not stopped by technical controls.
 Organizations that do not have explicit callback verification and out-of-band identity confirmation processes for MFA resets are vulnerable regardless of the strength of their technical security stack.